ricklancee/string-to-html/readme.md

 A very simple browser script to parse html strings into document fragments.

 ### Usage
-Install the package with yarn or npm; this will install the es6 module of the package.
+Install the package with yarn or npm.

-If you want to use this in your browser without transpiling include the `string-to-html-es5.js` file in a `<script src="string-to-html-es5.js"><script>` tag on your page.
+If you want to use this directly in your browser include the `dist/string-to-html.iife.js` file in a `<script src="dist/string-to-html.iife.js"><script>` tag on your page.

-To install the es6 module:

 ```bash
 yarn add string-to-html